 Given the absence or subtleness of early symptoms of the disease, it is a concern that some women may not realize they have it, and some may even ignore the signs or confuse them with symptoms of other conditions.

-Debbie Saslow, director of breast and cervical cancer at the American Cancer Society, told Medical News Today:
+Debbie Saslow, director of breast and cervical endometriosis diagnosis at the American Cancer Society, told Medical News Today:

 “Bleeding and pain are symptoms that women sometimes do ignore, but women also identified abnormal bleeding as the most likely symptom to be associated with cancer.